pathsjp/imce/README.txt

     imcePopup = window.open('/?q=imce', '', 'width=760,height=560,resizable=1');

     //we create a function that runs when IMCE loads, by setting the imceOnLoad property of the window
-    //It is automatically called by IMCE with a single parameter(win) referencing to IMCE window.
+    //It is automatically called by IMCE with a single parameter(win) referring to IMCE window.
     //We can access all methods of IMCE using win.imce imcePopup['imceOnLoad'] = function (win) {
       //we use IMCE's setSendTo method to make a selected file sent to our imceFinish function